fimbul-works/seidr/README.md

 ## 🎯 Core Concepts

+Seidr has a simple philosophy: **one class, everything else is utility functions**.
+The only class is `Seidr<T>` - a reactive observable that manages state and automatically updates bound DOM elements.

-### Reactive Props
+### Reactive State

 State is stored in `Seidr<T>` observables.
-Pass them directly to element props and Seidr handles the rest!
+Create them, pass them to element props, and Seidr handles the rest.

 ```typescript
 import { Seidr, $input } from '@fimbul-works/seidr';